hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/array-jobs.md

 ## Description

-You want to submit multiple jobs that are identical or differ only in some arguments.
+Array jobs are jobs where the job setup, including job size, memory, time etc. is constant, but the application input varies.
+One use case are parameter studies.

 Instead of submitting N jobs independently, you can submit one array job unifying N tasks.
+These provide advantages in the job handling as well as for the SLURM scheduler.

 ## Submitting an Array

-To submit an array job, specify the number of tasks as a range of task ids using the --array option:
+To submit an array job, specify the number of tasks as a range of task IDs using the --array option:

 ```Bash
 #SBATCH --array=n[,k[,...]][-m[:s]]%<max_tasks>